isaqb-org/glossary/manuscript/30_appendix/2-about-the-authors.md

 {width=15%,float=right}
 ![](images/42-backmatter/wps-logo.png)

-Dr. Carola Lilienthal is software-architect at and co-founder of the [WPS Workplace-Solutions](http://wps.de).
+Dr. Carola Lilienthal is software architect at and co-founder of the [WPS Workplace-Solutions](http://wps.de).
 Since 20 years she works as developper, project manager, coach, consultant and architect.
 Carola was an early adopter of Domain-Driven Design and agile movement and has successfully worked for numerous clients from various domains, mainly finance, insurance and logistics.

 {width=20%,float=inside}